LEHOANGGLAM/demo-scala-rest-api/README.md

 ### Getting Started

 #### 1. Setup `PostgreSQL` Database
-You can install PostgreSQL on your local machine or running the docker compose in the `/docker/database` folder to get PostgreSQL ready.
+You can install PostgreSQL on your local machine (need to update connection strings in ./conf/application.conf) or running the docker compose in the root folder to get PostgreSQL ready.

 #### 2. Run application
 You need to download and install sbt for this application to run.